-7. Apartments are not a good living environment for them.
+7. Apartments are not a good living environment for Weimaraners.

-Because of what we’ve already noted about their size and their need to run and exercise on a regular basis, the playful Weimaraners will do best in a house with a larger yard.
+Because of what we’ve already noted about the size of the breeds and their need to run and exercise on a regular basis, the playful Weimaraner will do best in a house with a larger yard.

-8. There are several common health issues that this breed faces.
+8. There are several common health issues that the Weimaraner faces.